 Where will I stay in Palestine?

-Female students live with local host families during their stay, while men stay in EC dormitories.
-All EC accommodation is located within walking distance or a short taxi ride (around 2.5 NIS) away from the Centre.
-Internationals tend to enjoy walking to the Centre in the mornings, to watch the city wake up to the smell of fresh baking and Arabic coffee.
+Female students stay with local host families during their stay, while male students are accommodated in a very nice apartment provided by the Excellence Center.
+All EC accommodation is located within walking distance or a short taxi ride (around 2.5 NIS) from the Center.
+Many international students enjoy walking to the Center in the mornings, taking in the sights and sounds of the city as it wakes up to the smell of fresh baking and Arabic coffee.

 Can I volunteer with Excellence Centre in my spare time?